RanaMajed/Web-Scraping-Rules-And-Regulations-IMDb/Proposal.md

 2-What is the top 7 Movies according to highest votes?

-3-What is the top 7 Movies according to highest votes?
+3-How many vote for each movies genre?

 ### Data Description

-We are used a web scraping from IMBD and extracted data form the site for1000 rows and 11 columns.
+We are used a web scraping from IMBD and extracted data form the site for1000 rows and 9 columns.

 Name: title of the movie,